usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Activity_Digital_Service_Project_Charter.md

 **Product Owner (PO) – Government lead for product vision & delivery**

-- Owns and prioritizes the product backlog in alignment with user and mission needs.
+- Owns and prioritizes the product backlog in alignment with user and mission needs
-- Attends agile ceremonies such as sprint planning, retrospectives, and demos.
+- Attends Agile ceremonies such as sprint planning, retrospectives, and demos
-- Provides ongoing feedback and acceptance of delivered work.
+- Provides ongoing feedback and acceptance of delivered work
-- Collaborates closely with the vendor team and COR to assess delivery risks.
+- Collaborates closely with the vendor team and COR to assess delivery risks
-- Maintains documentation of user needs, product vision, and success metrics.
+- Maintains documentation of user needs, product vision, and success metrics

 **Contracting Officer’s Representative (COR) – Oversight and performance**

-- Monitors contractor performance and alignment with contract terms.
+- Monitors contractor performance and alignment with contract terms
-- Participates in sprint reviews and observes contractor team engagement.
+- Participates in sprint reviews and observes contractor team engagement
-- Maintains sprint-level performance observations for QASP input.
+- Maintains sprint-level performance observations for QASP input
-- Raises potential issues early and works with CO/PO on resolutions.
+- Raises potential issues early and works with CO/PO on resolutions
-- Supports retrospective and evaluation activities.
+- Supports retrospective and evaluation activities

 **Contracting Officer (CO) – Acquisition strategy & governance**

-- Oversees contractual compliance and administration.
+- Oversees contractual compliance and administration
-- Works with the COR and PO to remove acquisition-related roadblocks.
+- Works with the COR and PO to remove acquisition-related roadblocks
-- Participates in procurement-focused retrospectives and touchpoints.
+- Participates in procurement-focused retrospectives and touchpoints
-- Provides decision-making on contract scope, modifications, or escalations.
+- Provides decision-making on contract scope, modifications, or escalations
-- Helps maintain alignment between procurement strategy and delivery success.
+- Helps maintain alignment between procurement strategy and delivery success